Javid and Sunak’s resignation letters in full

 Rishi Sunak has quit as chancellor and Sajid Javid has resigned as health secretary as Boris Johnson’s leadership faced a fresh crisis.

-Here are the resignation letters from Mr Javid and Mr Sunak in full.
+Here are the resignation letters from Mr Javid and Mr Sunak, and the replies to both from Boris Johnson, in full.

 – Sajid Javid